 Butte County Air Quality Management District issues Advisories during periods of unhealthy air quality.

-There is a Joint Air Quality Advisory in effect for Monday, August 19, 2013, issued by Butte County Air Quality Management District and Butte County Public Health Department regarding smoke impacts from the King Fire.
+There is a Joint Air Quality Advisory in effect for Septmber 22 and 23, 2014 issued by the Butte County Air Quality Management District and Butte County Public Health Department regarding smoke impacts from the King Fire.

 Air Cleaners Alert

 Consumers should not use indoor air cleaners that generate ozone, warns California Air Resources Board.
 See all the information, including factsheets, information on health effects, a list of air cleaners to avoid, and a list of certified air-cleaning devices at www.arb.ca.gov/research/indoor/ozone.htm